watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

    <tr>
     <td>
       <ul>
       <li >Arguably one of the best feedback mechanisms for understanding if an experience is meeting educational objectives.
-A think aloud can identify gaps of knowledge that might be hard to discover through other methods.</li>
+A think-aloud can identify gaps of knowledge that might be hard to discover through other methods.</li>
       </ul>
     </td>
     <td>
       <ul>
-      <li >High effort task.
+      <li >High-effort task.
 Doing a think-aloud often requires setting up a script as to not bias the participant, in addition to the actual time in interviewing someone. </li>
       </ul>
     </td>
    </tr>